F9

 • Manual door release: On many Whirlpool ranges, you can access the latch from the top by removing the cooktop or from the front by removing the control panel trim.
 Manually move the latch to unlock the door.

-• Inspect latch assembly: Check for broken plastic pieces, bent latch arm, or seized lock motor.
-Replace the door lock assembly if damaged.
+• Inspect latch assembly: Check for broken plastic pieces, a bent latch arm, or a seized lock motor.
+Replace the door lock assembly if it is damaged.

-• Test lock motor and switch: With a multimeter, verify continuity of the lock switch and resistance of the lock motor.
-Replace if open or out of spec.
+• Test lock motor and switch: With a multimeter, verify the continuity of the lock switch and the resistance of the lock motor.
+Replace if open or out of specification.

 • Control board: If the lock assembly and wiring are good but F9 persists, replace the electronic oven control.